 Granite is a natural igneous rock that is cut in its natural state and then polished for use in home décor projects.
 The best way to view granite is as a full slab – samples of this material won’t give you the full picture.
 This is important because ornamentation and colour can vary from slab to slab.
 When using this material, kitchens are often planned around your slab because each piece is different.
 Because granite is a natural material, it doesn’t have as large a colour selection as part-synthesised or printed materials.

-Granite is a hugely popular choice among homeowners.
+Granite is a hugely popular choice among homeowners in Ireland.
 It is an exceptionally strong material and thus resistant to scratches and high temperatures.
 It does need some care though – granite will stain eventually if not cared for.
 It’s best to wipe down daily using warm water and a mild detergent.

 Black granite has dominated the home-décor market for many years.
 Black granite creates a sense of depth and helps accentuate other colours used in your design.
 While it is easy to clean and highly stain-resistant, it can be difficult to keep it looking clean.
 Crumbs, fingerprints and streaks show up on dark granite worktops.